apache/mynewt-site/docs/newt/newt_operation.md

 * Board Support Package (target.bsp): The board support package to build along with that application.

-Newt goes and builds the dependency tree specified by all the packages.
+Newt builds the dependency tree specified by all the packages.
 While building this tree, it does a few other things:

-- Any package that depends on another package, automatically gets the include directories from the package it includes.
+- Sets up the include paths for each package.
+Any package that depends on another package, automatically gets the include directories from the package it includes.
 Include directories in the newt structure must always be prefixed by the package name.
 For example, libs/os has the following include tree and its include directory files contains the package name "os" before any header files.
 This is so in order to avoid any header file conflicts.